Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 A slow, steady rhythm (approximately 5–6 breaths per minute)

 This breathing pattern lowers heart rate, reduces cortisol output, improves heart rate variability, and enhances emotional regulation.
-Over time, it retrains the nervous system to recover more efficiently after stress.
+Over time, it helps retrain the nervous system to recover more efficiently after stress.

 Cold Exposure (When Appropriate)